kuldeep059/Python-API-for-Airport-Data/README.md

 - **Easy Integration**: Simple endpoints that can be easily integrated into various applications and services.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details

 ## Contributing
 Feel free to contribute to this project by submitting issues or pull requests.
 Any contributions are highly appreciated!